 ‘I heard rumours he’d been seen near here.’
 Ilerwe brushed the lock of silver hair away from over her right eye.
 ‘I wondered if anyone could help me?’

-The innkeeper came out from the back room.
-He had the spiking mallet in one hand still, but left it on the bar as he moved past.
+The innkeeper came out from the back room holding the spiking mallet in one hand; he left it on the bar as he strode to the far end of it.
 ‘Aye.’
-He jiggled the lever near the bar until the barrel hatch closed.
+He jiggled the lever until the barrel hatch closed.
 ‘We heard those rumours, too.
-Ain’t got anythin’ to add to them, lady.
+Ain’t got anythin’ to add to them, milady.
 I’d steer well clear of a man like that, if he’s even real—’

 ‘He’s real. Ædyn’s soldiers wouldn’t be offering a large reward for him if he wasn’t.’